Here we share our dining table dimensions guide including standard sizes for rectangular, square, round, and oval dining tables.

 Select the number of people you want to seat:

-This dining table size calculator tool helps you determine the recommended size(s) for a dining table based on the number of people you want to seat.
+This dining table size calculator tool helps you determine the recommended size(s) for tables based on the number of people you want to seat.

-When you select the number of people from a dropdown menu and click the “Generate” button, the calculator displays the message “You need a table this size” followed by the recommended size(s) for a square, rectangle, and oval table for that number of people.
+When you select the number of people from a dropdown menu and click the “Generate” button, the calculator displays the message with the recommended size(s) for a square, rectangle, and oval tables for that number of people.

-This dining table calculator tool gives a rough estimate based on the minimum space required for each table setting and chair.
+This calculator tool gives a rough estimate based on the minimum space required for each tabletop setting and chair.

-How Do You Determine the Size of a Dining Room Table?
+How Do You Determine the Size of a Table?

 Allow for indents and irregular built-ins by drawing these on the lines.
 Erase the line for the length of the door or opening along the wall it’s located.

-Once complete, draw another square in the middle of the room leaving clearance all around the table for people to pass through.
+Once complete, draw another square in the middle of the room, leaving clearance around the table’s sides for people to pass through.

-The best distance is 48 inches from the edge of the table to the nearest wall or piece of furniture.
-The minimum is 30 inches clearance.
-The square needs to be drawn the distance you prefer for clearance.
+The best distance is 48″ from the table’s edge to the nearest wall or piece of furniture, with A minimum clearance of 30″.
+The square needs to be drawn at the distance you prefer for clearance.
 When you’re done, measure the length and width of the square.
-This is the largest size allowed for a dining room table.
+This is the largest size allowed for the furniture piece.

 Dining Room Layout

 A dining room requires more space to move around in than a kitchen or bedroom.
-Plan a layout around the size of the dining room table you need using the instructions above.
+Plan a layout around the dining room furniture you need using the instructions above.
 You may need to factor in extra furniture first.

 Standard Dining Room Size